 Labor and Delivery Complications

-According to the American Academy of Family Physicians (AAFP), at least one half of all infants born with IUGR will experience intrapartum asphxia at birth.
-Meconium aspiration and fetal hypoxia is also common.
-Studies suggests that C-sections are more appropriate for infants with IUGR due to these risk factors and as mentioned earlier, due to their small size.
+According to the American Academy of Family Physicians (AAFP), at least one-half of all infants born with IUGR will experience intrapartum asphyxia at birth, which should be picked up by fetal heart rate monitoring.
+Meconium aspiration syndrome and fetal hypoxia are also common.
+Studies suggest that C-sections are more appropriate for infants with IUGR due to these risk factors and as mentioned earlier, due to their small size.